-A lot has been said and written about the benefits of adopting DevOps environment; organizations struggle to find their ground when it comes to developing a successful devops team structure in global enterprises.If you are reading, we presumed that you are looking to or are in the process of building a successful DevOps team.
+A lot has been said and written about the benefits of adopting DevOps environment; organizations struggle to find their ground when it comes DevOps transformation.If you are reading, we presumed that you are looking to or are in the process of building a successful DevOps team.
 From our experience of helping organizations in building a devops team and upgrading their practices, Qentelli has a few suggestions on how to build a DevOps team:

 So what is the ideal DevOps team structure?
 It obviously varies between companies.
 It is good for organizations to compare what is working in other organizations of similar size, digital maturity and business model.
 By comparing the pros and cons of each model and considering Conway’s Law, we can arrive at the ideal DevOps team structure.

 Tip - A successful DevOps team should work on breaking the notion of Developer – who only code and Operations – who only support production to Developer – Who code and help operations to support the application in production and operations – who works parallel with developers to support production need and environment.
-There are a lot of tools in DevOps that can help both the team for Configuration Management, Test-and Build systems, Application Deployment, Collaboration, and Communication and Monitoring.
+There are a lot of tools in DevOps that can help devops engineers with Configuration Management, Test-and Build systems, Application Deployment, Collaboration, and Communication and Monitoring.

 2. Top-down approach with Continual Improvement – DevOps comes with the benefit of business innovation, reducing time to market, more release cycles or updates in the product development lifecycle.
 The DevOps culture of Continuous Development with continual improvement will trickle down once there’s an optimal workflow process, team restructuring and reorganizing and have right set of infrastructure and automation tools to move ahead with the agreed development framework by the management or engineering heads.